Winkel515/CARFAX/README.md

      Don't forget to document the newly added class.

   3- In case of merge conflicts, contact me to resolve it together.
 DO NOT RESOLVE THE CONFLICT YOURSELF (unless it is trivial).

+  4- It would be preferable if you branched off the master branch for adding new features.
+This will reduce the headache of when encoutering a bug.